sumit-clouwood/pos-client/src/components/README.md

-# POS - Source Components
+# POS - Src / Components

 ## Here we create all of our components that can be integrated in any view/page